dcostea/Apex.AgenticEntityExtractor/Apex.AgenticEntityExtractor/Data/Instructions/RelationshipsAgent.md

     { "id": "r2", "source": "e2", "relationship": "relationship2", "target": "e3" }
   ]}
 ```
-Output ONLY a single JSON object — no text, commentary, or explanations.
+Respond with a single JSON object, which contains ONLY the key `relationships` (an array of relationships).
-Root always contains the key `"relationships"` with an array of relationship objects.
+No commentary, reasoning or explanations.